-Market Rate Dwelling Unit - A Dwelling Unit available for sale or rent within a project or development at an unsubsidized price commensurate with the fair market value of said dwelling unit.
+Market Rate Dwelling Unit - A Dwelling Unit available for sale or rent within a project

 Median Income - The area median income, adjusted by household size, reported by the most recent information from the U.S. Department of Housing and Urban Development and/or DHCD.